sickozell/SickoCV/README.md

 #### - Usage:
 This module is almost the same of the previous one.
 It supports up to 4 channel and it manages only accent levels, there is no choking feature.
 Outputs are normalled to the next ones.
-For example if you connect only out 2 and 4, out 1 and 3 will respectively mixed with those ones.
+For example if you connect only out #2 and #4, out #1 and #3 will be respectively mixed with those ones, if you connect only out #4, this socket will output all the channels.

 Example of Drummer4 module usage: